jsterner30/watchtower/README.md

 - Dependency Reports: these are more difficult to grade.
 Theoretically we could try to find the most recent version of every dependency, but this could be difficult.
 Instead, we use a relative grading scheme.
 We look at the version of a given dependency on a branch of some repo, and then compare it to the highest and lowest of that dependency in the org.
 This comparison gives us a letter grade by finding the spread between the overall highest and lowest versions and grading on a scale between that spread.
 Unique dependencies used by a single repo are graded as a C.
 Each of these dependency grades contributes to the overall grade for the dependency environment for a repo, so that each npm dependency would contribute to the overall npm grade.

-The overall health score for each repo is written to its own csv file.
+The overall health score for each repo is written to its own csv file called "overallHealthReport.csv".

-## Existing Reports
+### Reports

+Reports are functions that aggregate the data gathered by a rule and output it to a csv file.
+They run very quickly and therefore have no need to be cached.

 | Report                 | Type       | Description                                                                                                                                                                                                                                                                                                                                                                          | Contributes to Overall Healthscore Report | Weight |
 |------------------------|------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|--------|